wazuh/wazuh/src/unit_tests/os_regex/test_os_regex_execute.md

 Where:
 - `description` (string/optional): Unit test description.
 - `ignore_result` (bool/optional): If true, the test is executed but if it fails then such failures are ignored.
 This allows having tests for known buggy cases.
+- `debug` (bool/optional): If true, it prints a verbose description of the errors.
 - `pattern` (string) : OS Regex pattern.
 - `log` (string): Log to be analyzed.
 - `end_match` (string): When the regex matches, it should return a pointer to the last matched character.
 This parameter would be the string that is conformed starting from this character to the end of the log.